 In our last blog post we described our vision of interactive displays with levitating objects.
 We also showcased our Point-and-Shake technique for selecting levitating objects, our first step towards an interactive display.
 Since then, we have been developing new ways of interacting with levitating objects.
 Here, we share our latest efforts towards fully interactive levitating object displays and show off our latest techniques for interacting with levitating content.

 One of our goals in the Levitate project is to create new types of displays using levitating objects.

 These new displays use physical objects to represent information or to create user interface elements, rather than pixels on a flat screen.
-There are many unique properties of this type of display; for example, their display elements can be moved in three dimensions and people can see through the display, to people or objects on the other side.
-The following video gives an example of this:
+There are many unique properties of this type of display; for example, their display elements can be moved in three dimensions and people can see through the display and its content.

 Ultrahaptics’ core technology uses ultrasound to create haptic feedback in mid-air, with no need for gloves or hand-held controllers.